Paintings in oils and watercolour; different sizes, various subjects, small reproductions, and some sculpture work.

-Camilla initiated a Painting Group in Dumfries in 1966, while living in south-west Scotland.
-In 1970, after her first husband’s death, she enrolled at the St Albans School of Art, completing four years tuition in drawing, painting, print-making, and sculpture, and then in London attended the Putney School of Art.
-She exhibited paintings at the Mall Galleries, with the Royal Institute of Oil Painters (Federation of British Artists), and the Armed Forces Art Society; at the Hurlingham Gallery; at the Chelsea Old Town Hall with the Chelsea Art Society; at the Anna Mei Chadwick Gallery; and at the Fulham Library, as well as holding ‘one man’ shows at Fulham Palace.
-As a Painters and Stainers Freeman, she has shown work regularly at Painters’ Hall in the City.
-Camilla also had a cottage in Cornwall at St. Ives, and showed paintings in the town’s Penwith Gallery.
-Living now near Chichester, she has held a ‘one man’ show at the Oxmarket Gallery.
-She has also worked extensively in sculpture, including two sculpture portrait commissions of Sir Winston Churchill for private collections.
-Prizes for her work in oils, watercolours, and sculpture, have included an Angela Stones Chelsea Art Society watercolour prize, and a sculpture prize at the Oxmarket Gallery.
+While living in Hertfordshire in the 1970s, Camilla undertook a four-year course at the St Albans School of Art, in drawing, painting, print-making and sculpture, and, moving to London in 1975, attended the Putney School of Art.
+She exhibited at the Mall Galleries with the Royal Institute of Oil Painters and with the Armed Forces Art Society.
+Also at the Hurlingham Gallery, with the Chelsea Art Society, at the Anna Mei Chadwick Gallery and at Fulham Library, as well as holding occasional ‘one man’ shows at Fulham Palace.
+As a Freeman of the Worshipful Company of Painters and Stainers, Camilla regularly shows her work at Painters’ Hall in the City.
+When staying at a cottage she owned for a time in St Ives, Cornwall, she exhibited in the town’s Penwith Gallery.
+Locally, she has held a ‘one man’ show in the John Rank Oxmarket Gallery in Chichester.
+Her sculpture work has included fulfilment of portrait commissions, achieving two distinct sculpture portraits of Sir Winston Churchill.
+Prizes for her work in oils, watercolours, and sculpture, have included an Angela Stones prize for a watercolour at a Chelsea Art Society exhibition, and a sculpture prize at Chichester’s Oxmarket Gallery.